-Four friends of the Foundation have pooled their resources to create a $75,000 Matching Grant Challenge.
-For every dollar contributed by individual donors during the months of June, July and August, these generous supporters will donate a dollar.
-This means that your gift of $50 becomes $100, your gift of $500 becomes $1,000, and your gift of $1,000 becomes $2,000.
-Donations may be unrestricted or may be designated for specific programs in health, education and economic development (see the following for brief program descriptions).
-All donations will be used directly for projects in the 25 cooperating communities in our network.
+Four friends of the Foundation pooled their resources to create a $75,000 Matching Grant Challenge.
+For every dollar contributed by individual donors during the months of June, July and August, these generous supporters donated a dollar.
+This means that your gift of $50 became $100, your gift of $500 became $1,000, and your gift of $1,000 became $2,000.
+As always, your donations may be unrestricted or may be designated for specific programs in health, education and economic development (see the following for brief program descriptions).
+All donations will be used directly for projects in the 25 cooperating communities.
 Administrative expenses are covered by donations from members of the Foundation’s Board of Directors.

-Please help us to reach our goal of $75,000 before August 31, by using the Donate button on this page, or by sending a check to:
+Although this matching campaign ended successfully, you are always welcome to directly support these vital programs, by using the Donate button on this page, or by sending a check to:

 The Chijnaya Foundation, 1717 E. Vista Chino, Suite A7-488, Palm Springs, CA 92262.